semarie/sysclean/README.md

 > will additionnally show old libraries that aren't used by any packages, and
 > */etc*
 > will be inspected.
-> Note that it will report on stderr libraries from base with better version than
+> It will report base libraries with versions newer than what's expected.
-> expected one.

 **-a**